 This post has been sponsored by Tyson Foods, Inc. All thoughts and opinions are my own.

 The holidays are a time to celebrate with loved ones, both family and friends, but who hosts the party?
 Growing up, my family hosted a holiday party each year and it’s become a wonderful tradition.
-I’ve picked up quite a few party-prep tips over the years—so in this post, I’m sharing how to host the best friends’ holiday party!
+I want to start that tradition for us now that we are in a house!
+I’ve picked up quite a few party-prep tips over the years—so in this post, I’m sharing my best tips for hosting a holiday party with friends!

 Grab Quick and Easy Snacks

 The first thing you’ll want to do is grab snacks.
 No party is complete without them!
 Hillshire® Snacking Genoa Salame & Prosciutto Social Platter in the Deli section of Tom Thumb is perfect for hosting gatherings at your place.
-Creating a good charcuterie board is hard, so I let the pros do it; pick one up, use the flip-and-serve tray, then invite over my friends!
+Creating a good charcuterie board is hard, so when I have a million things on my plate, I let the pros do it; pick one up, use the flip-and-serve tray, then invite over my friends!

 Find a Tom Thumb near you to grab a Hillshire® Snacking Social Platter!